-Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer which seeks to amend the SEPP to address the anomalies associated with the 5m height control.
+Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer which seeks to amend Appendix 5 of the Growth SEPP to address the anomalies associated with the 5m height control.
 The Planning Proposal seeks to increase the allowable building heights by inserting a new additional local provision that will allow building heights above 5m providing:

 - the dwelling is single storey;

 - the dwelling is a detached dwelling;

-- the dwelling is contained within a Standard Building Height Envelope (as recommended by Heritage NSW);

 - the dwelling does not exceed 7m; and

-- no more than 30% of the front building line is above 4m.
+- the dwelling is consistent with roof pitches, setbacks and building envelopes stated in Schedule 4 of the Camden Growth Centre Precincts DCP.

-The proposed dwelling house at 35 Gleeson Rise complies with the proposed building envelope control.
+The proposed dwelling house at 73 O'Keefe Drive generally complies with the proposed building envelope control.
 The Planning Proposal was recommended by the Panel (at its meeting on 21 September 2021) and endorsed by Council at its meeting on 12 October 2021.
-The Planning Proposal has received Gateway Determination from the DPE and the public exhibition period has recently closed (exhibited from Wednesday 9 February until Wednesday 9 March 2022).
+The Planning Proposal has received Gateway Determination from the DPE, and the public exhibition period has closed (exhibited from Wednesday 9 February until Wednesday 9 March 2022).
+At its meeting on 14 June 2022 Council resolved to endorse the Planning Proposal and forward it to the DPE for the plan to be made.